CheshireWho/nicer-sl24/README.md

 - Dark font colour for the orange CTAs for better colour contrast.
 - More spacing at the bottom of the content, so that it can be scrolled properly.
 - Increase font size.
+- Some padding and improved colour contrast in the table trainers within the daily trainer.
 - Add links to the following elements that open Google Translate in a new tab with the text:
   - verb trainer items
   - conversation trainer within the daily trainer (the one that teaches single items and has a random image at the bottom)
+  - table trainers within the daily trainer (e.g. the conversion trainer with multiple items)
   - the bilingual stories:
     - each sentence of any story
     - the heading of each story: the entire story is concatenated and passed to Google Translate.